 Organic Virgin Coconut Oil

-Cold Pressed or Expeller Pressed
+Cold Pressed Or Expeller Pressed?

-Many coconut oils are advertised as ‘cold pressed’.
+Many coconut oils are advertised as ‘cold pressed.’
 This signifies that no heat has been used in the production process.
 This is certainly a good thing, although coconut oil is actually very heat-stable so the use of heat is unlikely to damage the oil.

 Expeller pressed oil uses a mechanical extraction process that generates a significant amount of heat, so coconut oil extracted in this way is not usually classified as virgin oil.
 However some people prefer to use expeller pressed oil as it does not have the flavor or aroma of virgin coconut oil.
 If you don’t like the coconut flavor or want to taste it in your cooking, expeller pressed oil can be a good option.
+Otherwise, stick to the cold pressed oils.

 The best coconut oils have these three characteristics: